 - Failing to come to and stay with the guardian or keeper immediately upon command by dog guardian.

 Dog guardians must immediately remove and dispose of their pet's excrement.
 Leaving bags with dog waste on or near the trail (even temporarily) is a violation of regulation.
 Please see the Dogs on OSMP page for details on dog regulations and voice and sight control.

 Operating unmanned motorized vehicles including any drone, unmanned motorized boat, plane, helicopter, hovercraft is prohibited.
 Flying gliders is only allowed in designated areas pursuant to B.R.C.
 8-8-4 Model Glider Flying: No person shall fly a model glider upon open space and mountain parks properties unless permitted by signs posted in designated areas.

-Model glider flying is allowed on OSMP's Church Property, access is located on the east side of Cherryvale Rd and one-half mile south of US 36.
+Model glider flying is allowed on OSMP's Church Property PDF, access is located on the east side of Cherryvale Rd and one-half mile south of US 36.
 Some aircraft activity is permitted on NCAR property.
 Please contact NCAR at 303-497-1000 for their regulations.

 View more information on drone regulations from the City of Boulder.